stefanpearson/codename_velociraptor/readme.md

         key: value;
     }

-Lowercase hyphenated properties (underscores for IDs, as they are more likely to be used for scripting).
+Lowercase hyphenated properties (underscores for IDs, to adhere to JS code convention).

     // Anti-pattern